top of page

 Denfeld High School

-Integrated Student Supports
+Integrated Systems of Supports

 Community schools take a “whole-child” approach to supporting students’ educational and life success.
 This means that we pay explicit attention to students’ social and emotional development, health, and academic learning because we know they are all interconnected; children must have their basic needs, health needs, and social and emotional needs met in order to reach their full academic potential.
+We also focus on a collective well-being by looking at not only the needs of the students but their families as well.

 DCSC coordinates on-site services to support students in overcoming a range of barriers to educational and life success.
 Services are unique to each school based on the specific needs of the students and community, and may include access to medical, dental, and mental health care services, tutoring, and other academic supports.
 Our schools are also developing restorative practices to reduce punitive disciplinary actions such as suspensions.